 - Significant Project Activities and/or Key Milestones - PG&E and Silicon Valley Power have required the PCEP to conduct a Single Phase Study to demonstrate that the electrified rail operations will not degrade service for existing customers.
 The report covering the southern part of the JPB's traction power system was submitted to PG&E on June 30, 2022.
 The JPB and PG&E also executed the required Transmission Load Operating Agreement (TLOA).
-PG&E is expected to provide 115 kV power to the JPB's Traction Power Substation (TPSS) 2 in San Jose on August 27, 2022 following PG&E's required "clearance" period.
-The northern part of the single phase study which relates to PG&E's delivery of power to TPSS 1 in South San Francisco is underway and is expected to be complete in February 2023. - O The first major milestone in the Electrification contract is the completion of Segment 4, "Ready for EMU Testing;" this intermediate milestone is not on the PCEP's critical path.
+PG&E provided 115 kV power to the JPB's Traction Power Substation (TPSS) 2 in San Jose on August 27, 2022.
+The northern part of the single phase study which relates to PG&E's delivery of power to TPSS 1 in South San Francisco is underway and is expected to be complete in February 2023. - The first major milestone in the Electrification contract is the completion of Segment 4, "Ready for EMU Testing;" this intermediate milestone is not on the PCEP's critical path.
 The date for completion of this work has continued to slip for a variety of reasons.
-As noted above, the JPB and BBII are discussing the possible re-definition of this milestone to also include the completion of work in adjacent Segment 3.
-Interim Milestone 1 is currently forecast for completion on November 15, 2022. - The first two (2) Stadler EMUs (TS-3 and 4) arrived at the JPB on March 20, 2022.
-The next pair of trainsets (TS-2 and 5) are now scheduled for delivery the weekend of August 20, 2022.
-The JPB's EMU consultant completed its Post-Delivery Buy America Audit of Stadler US, Inc. (Stadler), the EMU supplier, in June 2022 and submitted its Audit Report to the JPB on July 12, 2022.
+As noted above, the JPB and BBII have re-defined this milestone to also include the completion of work in adjacent Segment 3.
+Electrification of Segment 4 is now expected to be complete on November 17, 2022; completion of the Revised Interim Milestone 1 (Segments 3 and 4) is now forecast to occur on May 22, 2023. - The first two (2) Stadler EMUs (TS-3 and 4) arrived at the JPB on March 20, 2022.
+The second pair of trainsets (TS-2 and 5) were delivered to the JPB on August 21, 2022. - The JPB's EMU consultant completed its Post-Delivery Buy America Audit of Stadler US, Inc. (Stadler), the EMU supplier, in June 2022 and submitted its Audit Report to the JPB on July 12, 2022.
 The audit confirmed that the EMUs have a domestic content that exceeds the required 60%.
+The PMOC completed its review of the post-delivery audit report and has submitted its report to the FTA. - The PCEP's Chief Officer recently announced that Stadler will be meeting with the JPB's leadership to discuss potential contractual relief as a result of the COVID and possibly other impacts. - ProVen completed work on the CEMOF modification on July 13, 2022.

-The PMOC is currently reviewing the post-delivery audit report. - o ProVen completed work on the CEMOF modification on July 13, 2022. - o The March 10, 2022 incident that involved the collision of a southbound Caltrain passenger train with on-track construction equipment remains under investigation by the National Transportation Safety Board (NTSB).
+• The March 10, 2022 incident that involved the collision of a southbound Caltrain passenger train with on-track construction equipment remains under investigation by the National Transportation Safety Board (NTSB).